You can boot Parted Magic directly from an ISO using grub4dos and in LIVE mode (this enables you to save Settings on exit).

 3. The language can be specified using the keymap variable (e.g. keymap=fr-latin1 fr_FR)

-4. Once Parted Magic is booting, if the boot=live parameter has been specified, it will look for a folder on any drive that has the \pmagic\pmodules\xxx.SQFS file and then look for .sqfm saved session files in the same folder.
+4. Once Parted Magic is booting, if the boot=live parameter has been specified, it will look for a folder on any drive that has the \pmagic\pmodules\xxx.sqfm saved session file.
 Luckily, it seems to search all drives and so it should find the folder we created on the USB drive.